cschotte/azure-maps-authentication/source/Authentication/README.md

 ## User Management

 ### Adding Users
-Users must be added to your Azure AD tenant to access the application.
+Users must be added to your Microsoft Entra ID tenant to access the application.
 You can:

 1. **Invite Guest Users**:
    ```bash